Pranay62/Data_Professional_PowerBi/README.md

 This is a Power BI project that analyzes the results of a survey conducted among data professionals to gain insights into their job roles, salaries, experience, and other factors.
-The data used in this project is hypothetical and generated for the purpose of demonstration.
+The data used by survey from professional .

 **Getting Started**